 - Creating over 50 educational videos under our Kumtuks channel with a focus on history and policy issues.
 These have been viewed over 1.5 million times on various social media platforms.

 - Reviving the aboriginal trade language Chinook Jargon of early British Columbia through hosting learning sessions and providing educational materials.

 - Encouraging and supporting Civic Leadership and excellence in municipal governance through seminars and mentorship.

-- Since 2012, the Society provides administration to Transcribimus, a network of volunteers that is transcribing early City Council minutes and other hand-written documents from early Vancouver, and making them freely available to students, researchers, and the general public.
+- Transcribing old handwritten documents of early British Columbia through a network of volunteers called Transcribimus and making them freely available to students, researchers, and the general public.